-Payroll data can be a treasure trove for hackers.
+Payroll data can be a treasure trove of lucrative information for hackers.
 Just think how much personal information a hacker can get from payroll… social security numbers, bank accounts, check stubs and home addresses for starters.
-Your employees depend on you to keep their personal information safe.
-Here’s what you need to know about payroll security in 2020.
+Your employees depend on you to keep their personal information safe, so here’s what you need to know about payroll security in 2022.

-The bad news: if the leak results in the stolen identify of an employee(s), they may spend months and tens of thousands of dollars rebuilding their credit, giving them grounds to file suit against your organization for the damages incurred by negligent data security.
+The bad news: If the leak results in the stolen identify of an employee(s), they may spend months and tens of thousands of dollars rebuilding their credit, giving them grounds to file suit against your organization for the damages incurred as a result of sloppy data security.

 Unfortunately, payroll fraud is more than a quick cash grab.
 The Association of Certified Fraud Examiners (ACFE) reports that payroll fraud schemes are the longest lasting form of fraud, with an average lifespan of 30 months.
 Without proper technologies in place, you could go years without ever detecting the ongoing theft of your data or money.